postgres-ai/docs/blog/20210831-postgresql-subtransactions-considered-harmful.md

 import { AuthorBanner } from '../src/components/AuthorBanner'
 import { DbLabBanner } from '../src/components/DbLabBanner'

+*Want to comment on this post and discuss Postgres subtransactions?
+Check out [Hacker News](https://news.ycombinator.com/item?id=28374333)*

 This article discusses what subtransactions are, how to create them, and how widely they are used nowadays.
 Next, we try to understand why they have a terrible reputation among PostgreSQL experts who operate heavily loaded systems.
 We overview four problems that may arise in a Postgres database in which subtransactions are used, and load grows.
 In the end, we discuss the short-term and long-term options for PostgreSQL users willing to solve the ongoing or prevent future problems related to subtransactions.

 ## What is a subtransaction?